CampusPin Q&A

 There is no universal right number, but two practical rules apply: enough schools to give you real choices after admissions and aid arrive, and few enough that you can do a thoughtful application for each.
 A common range is 6–12 schools on the application list, with a balanced mix by acceptance rate.

 CampusPin’s comparison view shows four schools at a time, which is the comfortable max for reading a comparison table.
 If your pinned list is larger, work through it in batches of four on /compare.
-The Intelligent Advisor at /advisor is useful for tradeoff questions when you can’t decide what to drop.
+When you can’t decide what to drop, weigh finalists on cost, acceptance, and outcomes on /compare and check /research for the data behind those tradeoffs.

 Helpful next steps